Ehsan ul Haq: Chairman joint chiefs (2004–07)

 Despite his short-coming of his seniority and qualifications, President Musharraf announced to promote Lt-Gen. Ehsan to the four-star appointment and subsequently superseding the senior most Adm.
 Shahid Karim and eight senior army generals in the Pakistan Army on 7 October 2004.
 In the public circles and media, the appointment was commented as "backdrop of a controversy over President Musharraf's uniform and his continuing as army chief after 31 December 2004."
 Regardless, the appointment to four-star appointment was deemed as controversial by the political circles of the country.

-On 18 December 2004, Gen. Ehsan was appointed as first ever Colonel-in-Chief of the Army Air Defence Command.
-In 2005, Gen. Ehsan went to visit China to maintain defence ties in a view of strengthening the arm industry.
+On 18 December 2004, Gen. Ehsan was appointed as the first ever Colonel-in-Chief of the Army Air Defence Command.
+In 2005, Gen. Ehsan went to visit China to maintain defence ties in a view of strengthening the arms industry.

 Appointment controversy and violence North-West Pakistan

 As Chairman joint chiefs, he oversaw the troops deployment in tribal areas to end the violence and supported his plan and strategy to gain public support despite the reluctance from the United States in 2006.
 However, in 2007, Gen. Ehsan openly admitted when he testified his failure to end the violence and expulsion of Central Asian and Afghan Arabs in the country noting that, "the al-Qaeda and the Taliban militants used the 2006 peace agreement to regroup and carry out terrorist attacks in both Pakistan and Afghanistan."